 According to Lueckemeyer’s niece, Lynn Lueckemeyer Hollaway,

-her Uncle Walter had his own style and “from the beginning…made the store a social gathering place offering slot machines and bootlegged whiskey.
+“from the beginning…made the store a social gathering place offering slot machines and bootlegged whiskey.
 Seats resurrected from old airplanes were around the pot-bellied stove in the center….His hunting dogs wandered in and out of the store along with the customers.”

 Lynn Lueckemeyer Hollaway